North Korean pair charm the South in Games adventure

 “My daughter is so young that she does not even know that the two Koreas are divided, but I hope she feels that they should be reunited through sport.”

-During the figure skating pair’s short programme on Wednesday, South Korean students advocating warmer ties with the North brandished a banner that read: “Pyeongchang fairy Ryom Tae Ok, jump toward unification!”.
+During the figure skating pair’s short program on Wednesday, South Korean students advocating warmer ties with the North brandished a banner that read: “Pyeongchang fairy Ryom Tae Ok, jump toward unification!”.

 Ryom and Kim work with Canadian coach Bruno Marcotte, who has said they need to improve their power to be a threat on the international stage.

-Their objective in the free programme was to earn more than 125 points.
+Their objective in the free program was to earn more than 125 points.
 They fell a few tenths of a point short, but are on track for their longer-term goal.

 “Our goal has always been to break a record again and again, and advance step by step and not to turn back no matter what happens,” Kim said.